Annapurna, Nepal

 - Expenses incurred for guide or porter during extra days stay, transport, flight, helicopter service, etc (divided amongst the group which utilises the services of guides/porters on extra days)

 - Weather is very crucial on the running of this trek.
 Weather can cause delays on the flights on Kathmandu- Pokhara sector.
-It is better to keep a buffer day in Kathmandu for your return international flight.
+Hence, we suggest keeping a day or two in Kathmandu as a buffer for your return international flight.
+If in extreme case, you miss your international flight from Kathmandu or internal flights, we will render all assistance, but cannot be held liable for any extra cost incurred.
 Please do explore the option for insurance for your international flight cancellations.
 In an extreme case, if you miss your international flight from Kathmandu, we will render all assistance, but cannot be held liable for any extra cost incurred.
 (If you have a connecting flight from Kathmandu)

 - A NOC (No Objection Certificate) is only needed for Indian trekkers holding an official passport who are coming from a third country and plan to go to another third country after the trek.
 If you're traveling directly from India and returning to India, then a NOC is usually not required.